Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/Testing.md

 #### W3C HTML Validator:
 All HTML is now parsed by the above validator with no errors or warnings:
 * The only possible issue is if a user does not upload a valid image-url.
 If no Url is added this causes an error, but validation front and back end should prevent this case.
+* Versions of pages which had html elements which only were shown for authenticated/logged in users were tested twice to ensure new information was valid.

 #### JSLint:
 An online tool was used to parse all of my javascript files; no errors were found or warnings, although one or two "unused variables" were found, particularly in the spec files as jasmine code was not suitable for the linter.